Inslee to keep state COVID mask requirements as federal officials loosen guidance

-In an email Friday morning, Inslee spokesperson Mike Faulk wrote that, “COVID trends are declining but still remain very high relative to other waves over the pandemic.”
+In emails Friday, Inslee spokesperson Mike Faulk wrote that, “COVID trends are declining but still remain very high relative to other waves over the pandemic.”

-“Our state’s 7-day average for cases, hospitalizations and deaths are roughly equal to what they were at the peak of the Delta surge,” Faulk continued.
+“Our state’s seven-day average for cases, hospitalizations and deaths are roughly equal to what they were at the peak of the delta surge,” Faulk continued.
 “We remain committed to March 21 lifting of most mask requirements.”

-On Friday afternoon, President Joe Biden’s administration announced that most Americans will no longer be advised to wear masks in indoor public settings to protect against the spread of COVID-19.

-The announcement by the U.S. Centers for Disease Control and Prevention (CDC) included a change to the metrics it uses to determine whether to recommend face coverings.
+After Inslee’s office reviews the CDC guidance, Faulk wrote, “there will be a broader discussion with the governor’s office and the Department of Health about its implications for our state.”

+Throughout the rest of the country, however, masking guidelines were eased Friday afternoon when President Joe Biden’s administration and the Centers for Disease Control and Prevention announced most Americans can take a break from wearing masks inside.

 The updated CDC guidance shifts away from looking at COVID-19 case counts to a more holistic view of risk from the coronavirus to a community.
-Under current guidelines, masks are recommended for people residing in communities of substantial or high transmission — roughly 95% of U.S. counties, according to the latest data.
+Under older guidelines, masks were recommended for people residing in communities of substantial or high transmission — which was roughly 95% of U.S. counties.

+With immunity rising, from vaccination and infection, the overall risk of severe disease is generally lower, according to the CDC.

 The new system greatly changes the look of the CDC’s risk map and puts more than 70% of the U.S. population in counties where the coronavirus is posing a low or medium threat to hospitals.
 Those are the people who can stop wearing masks, the agency said.